 Where Its At - simply put - pure funk-disco, which having blues musician Gary Clark Jr. vocals adds some Southern-Folk mist, with electronic master Nico Stadi at the helm putting dabs of modern electronic music with a mixture of dupstep.

-The Atlas Underground is available in physical form at Tom Morello
+The Atlas Underground on CD and is available Tom Morello